 Want to book a 3 Day 2 Night Bromo and Ijen Tour?
 Find out more here.

 I’d like to give you that same holiday feeling.
 You know, relaxation and peace of mind.
 So I talked to my friends in Surabaya and I came up with the travel itinerary that I’d join if I were visiting Surabaya for the first time as a tourist.
 The special itinerary covers Bromo and Ijen volcano, wandering around Malang and a bit of adventure and nature.
 Let me tell you about the three-day two-night Surabaya tour.
 Let’s get to it.

 A private car will pick you up from the airport (or the tran station or your hotel).
 From here you will be taken to Cemoro Lawang.
-It’s a five hour journey along well kept roads from Surabaya.
+It’s a four-five hour journey along well kept roads from Surabaya.
 The journey is relaxing and it gives you the chance to see the surrounding countryside.
-After you check into your hotel you will have the opportunity to explore a bit of Cemoro Lawang.
+After you check into your hotel you will have the opportunity to explore a bit of Cemoro Lawang on your own.